duncandean/dotfiles/README.md

 # Duncan's dotfiles

 * These are my dotfiles.
 For me.
-And you.
+And you!

 ## Setup
 #### installing & using